 I prefer not waking up at 6 AM to beat the heat and I’m no fan of rattlesnakes, so I must bide my time waiting for the weather to cool so I can hit the trails once again.

-My book is now available in paperback, Nook, Kindle, and iBook editions!
+My newest book is now available in paperback, on Kindle, and on Smashwords!